Hair removal methods compared (2026): shaving, waxing, epilating or IPL?

 What is the difference between IPL and laser?

 Both methods use light to damage the hair follicle, but they work differently.
-Laser hair removal uses a focused beam of light at one specific wavelength, which is more precise per flash, but is only possible in a salon and comes with a price tag of €500 to €2000+ per course.
-IPL uses a broader spectrum of light and is designed for safe and affordable home use.
-For those torn between a salon treatment and home IPL, salon or home IPL clearly explains the considerations.
+Laser uses a focused beam at one specific wavelength, more precise per flash, but only possible in a salon and with a price tag of €500 to €2,000+ per course.
+IPL uses a broader light spectrum and is developed for safe, affordable use at home.
+If you are torn between a salon treatment and IPL at home, salon or at-home IPL sets out the trade-off clearly.

-Which IPL device is the best?
+Which IPL device is best?